The Learning Community

 Save Our Planet

-Westbury-on-Trym Methodist Church, BS9 3AA
+Westbury-on-Trym Methodist Church

 The challenge to people of faith and how we respond.
-With the Revd Dr Martin Gainsborough, former Diocesan Environmental Adviser, and speakers from Green Christian and Extinction Rebellion.

 In Tune with Heaven

-David Ogden, composer and church musician, and Canon Bruce Saunders in conversation about the role of music in worship, how it has developed and how it can enrich worship today.
+David Ogden and Canon Bruce Saunders discuss the role of music in worship, how it has developed and how it can enrich worship today.

 The Story of the Eucharist

-The Revd Dr Paul Roberts, Tutor in Worship and Church History at Trinity College Bristol, traces the development of the service of Holy Communion from its earliest Jewish roots to the present day and explains the shape of the liturgy today.
+The Revd Dr Paul Roberts traces the development of the service of Holy Communion from its earliest Jewish roots to the present day and explains the shape of the liturgy today.

 The Beauty of Holiness